 - National campaign of approximately 30 leftist organizations that supported the “100 Hour” legislative agenda outlined by the Democrat-controlled 110th Congress

-- Led by Campaign for America’s Future, USAction, and Americans United For Change
+- Led by the Campaign for America’s Future, USAction, and Americans United For Change

 - Became inactive in 2012

 See also: Americans United for Change Campaign for America’s Future USAction